 In order to continuously broaden our network, we welcome scientists, practitioners and other stakeholders from all career levels who seek to link their own research and/or activities with Future Earth Coasts.

 Our FEC Fellows are a dynamic and active network, where research and other collaborations can be pursued and ideas debated.
 Any interested researcher, practitioner and other stakeholder engaged in relevant FEC activities can apply to become a fellow.

 FEC Fellows have a responsibility to promote FEC, e.g. by using FEC as an affiliation in publications or any communication about their project.
-FEC Fellows are initially appointed for a term of 3 years.
+FEC Fellows are initially appointed for a term of five years.
 After a brief review, an extension is possible if desired.

 By becoming a member of the Fellows network you benefit by: